djaus2/SwissTimingGemini7SegDisplay/README.md

 </tr>
 </table>

-> **Disclaimer:** _This software is for demostration and testing purposes only and is not provided by Swiss Timing.&#x0A;Swiss Timing Display and Wind Gauge Transmission Protocols as referenced are used though._
+> **Disclaimer:** _This software is for demostration and testing purposes only and is not provided by Swiss Timing._
+> _Swiss Timing Display and Wind Gauge Transmission Protocols as referenced are used though._

  **Status**